kbravh/labor-for-zion-astro/notes/en/2024/06/anointing-with-oil.md

 The Pharisee, by not offering this anointing to Christ, is denying him a common courtesy of the time and showing that he does not value Christ's company.

-On a deeper, more significant level, one of Jesus' titles is "The Messiah", which means "The Annointed One".
+On a deeper, more significant level, one of Jesus' titles is "The Messiah", which means "The Anointed One".
 "Christ" also means the same thing; Messiah is Aramaic, Christ is Greek.
 Christ was anointed by our Heavenly Father to be the Savior of mankind.

 ## Modern day anointings

 Today, in the church, we use anointings in a couple of situations.
 The first is when we anoint someone before a blessing of health.
 The second is when we are anointed in the temple.

-Whenever we are annointed with oil in the temple, Christ is welcoming us as honored guests into his home.
+Whenever we are anointed with oil in the temple, Christ is welcoming us as honored guests into his home.
 We become "anointed ones", tied to the symbolism of becoming [[Obadiah 1.21 1|saviors on mount Zion]].